-Switch grass is a Missouri native ornamental grass.
+(LATIN: PANICUM VIRGATUM) Switch grass is a Missouri native ornamental grass.
 It occurs in both wet and dry soils in prairies, open woods and stream banks.
-Switch grass is noted for its stiff, columnar form, and retains its vertical shape throughout the growing season.
+Switch grass is noted for its columnar form, and retains its vertical shape throughout the growing season.
 It is a clump-forming, warm season grass which typically grows to 3' tall.
 Features medium green leaves which turn yellow in autumn, fading to tan-beige in winter.
-Foliage clump is topped in mid-summer by finely-textured, pink-tinged, branched flower panicles.
 Full sun to part shade Zone 5-9